Ritual purity in Islam

+Indian print of the Sura Al Fatiha in Mughal India, underneath it is printed "Do not touch unless ritually pure", 17th century.

 Purity (طهارة) is an essential aspect of Islam.
 It is the opposite of najāsa, the state of being ritually impure.
 It is achieved by first removing physical impurities (for example, urine) from the body, and then removing ritual impurity through wudu (usually) or ghusl.

 In the Quran

 The Quran says: and there is one verse which concerned with taharah or purity, and impurity of humans:

 Shia views

 Ayatollah Ali al-Sistani does not believe in the impurity of People of the Book (Jews, Christians, and Zoroastrians).

 Some scholars such as Mohsen Fayz Kashani (d.
 1680) and Sulayman ibn Abdullah Mahuzi (d.
 1708) did not believe in the impurity of non-believers, and particularly non-People of the Book.
 Kashani believes that the impurity of kuffar is spiritual and internal, so there is no need to wash after touching them.
 This group believes in the purity of non-Muslims and of all humans.
 Mohammad Ebrahim Jannaati, Mohammad Hussein Fadlallah (d.
 2010), Mostafa Mohaghegh Damad, Kamal Haydari, and Reza Hosseini Nassab are part of this group.

 Ayatollah Ruhollah Khomeini said that all non-Muslims, including People of the Book, are impure.